- Institutional investors are increasingly buying up Bitcoin.

-Crypto-focused merchant bank Galaxy Digital Holdings holds 16,402 BTC, according to bitcointreasuries.org—worth just over $770 million at current prices.
+The largest institutional holder of Bitcoin to be directly involved with the crypto industry, crypto-focused merchant bank Galaxy Digital Holdings holds 16,400 BTC, according to bitcointreasuries.org—worth just over $522 million at current prices.

 Founded by Michael Novogratz in January 2018, the company has partnered with crypto firms including Block.one and BlockFi.
 Novogratz is, unsurprisingly, a keen advocate for Bitcoin.
 In April 2020, he noted that stimulus measures announced in response to the coronavirus pandemic were driving interest in cryptocurrencies, calling it Bitcoin's "moment" and arguing that "money doesn't grow on trees."

 However, later in the year, Novogratz argued that the cryptocurrency's volatility meant that gold was a safer bet, stating that, "My sense is that Bitcoin way outperforms gold, but I would tell people to hold a lot less than they do gold.
 Just because of the volatility."

 Crypto brokerage Voyager Digital holds 12,260 BTC according to bitcointreasuries.org, worth around $390 million at current prices.
 The firm aims to provide a one-stop shop for trading digital assets, and in May 2021 reported quarterly revenue of $60.4 million, up 16x from the previous quarter.
 "We saw exponential adoption of cryptocurrencies as a recognized and investable asset class," said CEO Steven Ehrlich at the time.